-At 31 December 2021, the Group held inventories of HK\$455,082,000, net of inventory provision of HK\$14,919,000 (2020: HK\$326,381,000, net of inventory provision of HK\$3,500,000).
+At 31 December 2022, the Group held inventories of approximately HK\$380,461,000, net of provision for inventory of approximately HK\$252,919,000 (2021: HK\$455,082,000, net of provision for inventory of HK\$14,919,000).
 Inventories are carried at the lower of cost and net realisable value ("NRV") in the consolidated financial statements.

-Management estimated the NRV of inventories at 31 December 2021 based on the estimated selling price less cost to sell, which required significant judgements and assumptions to be made to determine the estimated selling price.
-The determination of estimated selling price of individual products is based on historical experience of sale of different products, expectation of future sales based on current market conditions and latest selling price subsequent to the year end date.
+The Group is engaged in trading of semiconductor and electronic components.
+Management estimated the NRV of inventories at 31 December 2022 based on the estimated selling price less cost to sell, which required significant judgements and assumptions to be made to determine the estimated selling price.
+The determination of estimated selling price of individual products is based on historical experience of sale of similar products, expectation of future sales based on current market conditions and latest selling price subsequent to the year end date.
 The estimations may change as a result of future changes of market demand and management's sales and pricing strategy.